poorvik-gowda-cmd/soochana-setu/README.md

 ## 💡 Solution

-*Samanvay AI* is a full-stack, inter-ministry intelligence platform that:
+*Soochana Setu* is a full-stack, inter-ministry intelligence platform that:

 * Unifies fragmented data across ministries
 * Detects fraud and duplication